hashicorp/vault/website/source/docs/auth/jwt.html.md

 management tool.

 1. Enable the JWT auth method.
-Either the "jwt" or "oidc" name may be used, though the choice will correspond to the mount name.
+Either the "jwt" or "oidc" name may be used.
+The backend will be mounted at the chosen name.

     ```text
     $ vault auth enable jwt
      or
     $ vault auth enable oidc
     ```